AckerlyXu/heima/articles/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances.md

     * add 'echo "options timeout:1 attempts:5"' to '/etc/NetworkManager/dispatcher.d/11-dhclient'
     * run 'service network restart' to update

-## <a name="name-resolution-using-your-own-dns-server" id="Name-resolution-using-your-own-DNS-server"></a> Name resolution using your own DNS server
+## Name resolution using your own DNS server
 There are a number of situations where your name resolution needs may go beyond the features provided by Azure, for example when using Active Directory domains or when you require DNS resolution between virtual networks (vnets).
 To cover these scenarios, Azure provides the ability for you to use your own DNS servers.

 DNS servers within a virtual network can forward DNS queries to Azure's recursive resolvers to resolve hostnames within that virtual network.
 For example, a Domain Controller (DC) running in Azure can respond to DNS queries for its domains and forward all other queries to Azure.
 This allows VMs to see both your on-premises resources (via the DC) and Azure-provided hostnames (via the forwarder).
 Access to Azure's recursive resolvers is provided via the virtual IP 168.63.129.16.